jordanbarkley/19XX/README.md

 -------------------------|-------------------------
 Options Toggle           | Unavailable
 - Prevents the combo meter from resetting when the character is grabbed or bounces off of a wall.
-- Additionally, the “Tech Chase Combo Meter” toggle will prevent the combo meter from resetting on an inescapable tech chase.
+- Additionally, the "Tech Chase Combo Meter" toggle will prevent the combo meter from resetting on an inescapable tech chase.

 ### Vs Mode Combo Meter
 19XXCE                   | 19XXTE
 -------------------------|-------------------------
 Options Toggle           | Unavailable
 - Displays a combo meter above players being combo'd in Vs mode.
+- In 1v1 matches, the "1v1 Combo Meter Swap" toggle will display the combo meter above the player performing the combo.

 ### Expanded Stage Select Screen
 19XXCE                   | 19XXTE